sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >
 >- To troubleshoot [email invitation](#email-invitation) or [create account](#create-account) issues:
 >    1. Raise a service request to Enquiries_Esuite@tech.gov.sg by clicking on the email link provided.
->    2. Attach the Trace ID in the email.
+>    2. Attach the Trace ID.
 >- To troubleshoot [batch upload](#batch-upload) issues, you need to amend the user details:
 >    1. In the user list of the uploaded file, click on the row with errors.
 >    2. Click **View details**.